The Christ Index

 5. Christ Connection - The First Resurrection Body

-Christ was raised in a body.
-Not as a ghost, but in flesh - a real body that bore the scars of the cross, that could be touched, that ate fish.
+Christ was raised in a body of flesh - a real body that bore the scars of the cross, that could be touched, that ate fish.
 Yet it was transformed, passing through locked doors, appearing and vanishing.
 This is the prototype.
 “As in Adam all die, even so in Christ shall all be made alive” (1 Corinthians 15:22).
 Your resurrection body will follow the pattern of His.

 Open the chapter →